hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodadmingeneratetotp"></a>
 # **MFAMethodAdminGenerateTOTP**
-> void MFAMethodAdminGenerateTOTP (MFAMethodAdminGenerateTOTPRequest mFAMethodAdminGenerateTOTPRequest)
+> void MFAMethodAdminGenerateTOTP (MFAMethodAdminGenerateTOTPRequest mFAMethodAdminGenerateTOTPRequest, TimeSpan? wrapTTL = null)

 Update or create TOTP secret for the given method ID on the given entity.